CocoBeane/CocoBeane.github.io/portfolio/photobooth_zine.md

 #### The zine must be printed on a very strict schedule
 Due to facility limitations, I only had access to the printer for about 2 hours per week over the course of three weeks.
 I began the project with these constraints in mind, and set a very strict schedule for writing, designing, and printing to ensure I finished in time.

-I was able to fit the content into 20 pages of a bi-fold format, meaning each "page" is equal to half a sheet of regular 8.5"x11" paper.
+I was able to fit the content into 20 pages in a bi-fold format, meaning each "page" is equal to half a sheet of regular 8.5"x11" paper.
 Utilizing the front and back of each piece of paper, this came out to five sheets of paper per zine.
 Each paper had to be printed four times on the front and four times on the back (one print for each color.)
 It was definitely a job for a spreadsheet, which I've included in the gallery above!

 ### Process
 Due to time constraints, much of the process steps for this project were performed simultaneously.
 This required meticulous planning and organization!
 Ahh, the beloved spreadsheet!